ephemer0l/ephemer0l-overlay/README.md

 Packages in the overlay

 [app-editors/Komodo-Edit-bin] Freeware advanced editor for dynamic and Web languages

+[app-editors/Komodo-IDE] Freeware advanced IDE for dynamic and Web languages

+[dev-java/oracle-jdk-bin] you know what this is...

 [media-fonts/b612] Font family designed and tested to be used on aircraft cockpit screens